Prospect Hill Cemetery entrance sign in Schuylerville New York with cemetery grounds and hillside behind it

 Prospect Hill Cemetery Schuylerville NY Guide

 Prospect Hill Cemetery in the Schuylerville and Victory area of New York is one of the most historically important cemeteries in eastern Saratoga County.
-For families researching burial information, planning a cemetery visit, or arranging memorial care, this page is designed to provide a practical starting point.
+The entrance sign identifies Prospect Hill Cemetery as established in 1865.

-This page is part of our Cemetery Guide and is designed to help families understand burial-record resources, cemetery history, common preservation issues, and the gravestone and cemetery care services most often requested at Prospect Hill Cemetery.
+This page is part of our Cemetery Guide and is designed to help families understand cemetery history, posted information, burial research resources, common preservation issues, and the cemetery care services most often requested at Prospect Hill Cemetery.

 Gravestone Revival provides preservation-first memorial care throughout Saratoga County with no harsh chemicals and no power washing.
 Before & After Photo Documentation and a Written Gravesite Condition Report are always provided.